 It is a good idea to sign, and date every note you write.

 This is the time to thoroughly analyze what you were doing, and what you want to be doing.
 Do you want another job in the same field?
 Perhaps you have always hoped for a job in a different field.
 Maybe you have dreamed of starting your own business.

-Take your time to think your next steps.
+Take your time to think about your next steps.
 I find the pros/cons method to be the most useful, that is, take each option and write out all of the benefits and negatives for them.
-Afterwards carefully weigh your options.
+Afterwards, carefully weigh your options.

 4. Keep a Job Application Diary